Programs for Children

 Click on this Testimonials tab for more comments.

 Book Signing: I'm happy to sign books.
 Click the link up above for book order information and an order form that can be customized.

 Tech Requirements: an LCD projector and screen; a microphone (preferably a lapel type); and a table for my props.
 I bring my own MAC laptop and adapter.

-I enjoy presenting to adults, from teachers to aspiring children's book authors and illustrators to those who simply love picture books.
+I enjoy presenting to adults, from educators to aspiring children's book authors and illustrators to those who simply love picture books.
 I’ve spoken at events ranging from the National Book Festival to the American Library Association’s Annual Conference.
-Click here for a list of conferences and other events at which I have spoken.
+Click here for a list of others at which I have presented.

 I demonstrate how teachers and education students can use my books to teach in the classroom via hands-on activities in language arts, visual arts, science, social studies, math and movement.
 I help them make powerful connections between my books and their students' lives.

 “You were the highlight of our week.
 The students so enjoyed you.”